abhigyanpatwari/GitNexus

 Web UI (browser-based)

-A fully client-side graph explorer and AI chat.
-No server, no install — your code never leaves the browser.
+A client-side graph explorer and AI chat — your code never leaves your machine.

 |